BadDecisionsAlex/ThatsANiceRenderingDave/README.md

 ### The Rainbow Space System

 This system works the same as the Space System, however it uses a different shader which utilizes perlin noise to color the particles based on their location.
+The shader uses a noise function to generate Red, Blue, and Green color values depending on where the particle is in the xy plane of the window.
+This shader can be extended to almost any of our Particle Systems as an added effect.

 ![RainbowSystem](./RainbowSystem.png)